droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./test/functional/bip68-112-113-p2p.py - Tests the activation logic of BIP 9 (aka "versionbits") and the consensus logic for BIPs 68, 112, and 113, all in a P2P environment. [*Added in 0.12.1*](https://github.com/bitcoin/bitcoin/pull/7648).

+./test/functional/bitcoin\_cli.cpp - Tests the *bitcoin-cli* binary, which can differ from the RPC interface. [*Added in 0.15.1*](https://github.com/bitcoin/bitcoin/pull/10798).

 ./test/functional/blockchain.py - Tests the *gettxoutsetinfo* RPC functionality.

 ./test/functional/bumpfee.py - Tests the *bumpfee* RPC functionality. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8456).

-./test/functional/combine_logs.py - A script that can aggregate multiple *bitcoind* log files when running ./test/functional/test_runner.py, along with test_framework.log for specific tests.
-Output can be text or HTML (see ./test/functional/combined_log_template.html). [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10017).
+./test/functional/combine\_logs.py - A script that can aggregate multiple *bitcoind* log files when running ./test/functional/test\_runner.py, along with test\_framework.log for specific tests.
+Output can be text or HTML (see ./test/functional/combined\_log\_template.html). [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10017).

-./test/functional/combined_log_template.html - HTML template for logs put together by ./test/functional/combine_logs.py. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10017).
+./test/functional/combined\_log\_template.html - HTML template for logs put together by ./test/functional/combine\_logs.py. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10017).

-./test/functional/config.ini.in - Sets, via AC_CONFIG_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
-Examples include enabling ØMQ tests. [*Replaced ./qa/pull-tester/tests_config.py.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/9657).
+./test/functional/config.ini.in - Sets, via AC\_CONFIG\_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
+Examples include enabling ØMQ tests. *[Replaced ./qa/pull-tester/tests\_config.py.in in 0.15](https://github.com/bitcoin/bitcoin/pull/9657) and also [moved to ./test/config.ini.in in 0.15](https://github.com/bitcoin/bitcoin/pull/10331)*.

-./test/functional/create_cache.py - Helper code that initializes the blockchain cache used by the QA tests.
-It's meant to be called before any tests are run so that the blockchain is cached by [the *initialize_chain* call in *BitcoinTestFramework* (the parent of *CreateCache*)](https://www.botbot.me/freenode/bitcoin-core-dev/2016-05-12/?msg=65947836&page=3). [*Assists with parallelized RPC tests, and added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7972).
+./test/functional/create\_cache.py - Helper code that initializes the blockchain cache used by the QA tests.
+It's meant to be called before any tests are run so that the blockchain is cached by [the *initialize\_chain* call in *BitcoinTestFramework* (the parent of *CreateCache*)](https://www.botbot.me/freenode/bitcoin-core-dev/2016-05-12/?msg=65947836&page=3). [*Assists with parallelized RPC tests, and added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7972).

+./test/functional/dbcrash.py - Tests the *dbcrashratio* parameter to check the logic for recovering from a crash during a chainstate flush. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10148).

 ./test/functional/decodescript.py - Tests the *decodescript* RPC functionality.

+./test/functional/deprecated\_rpc.py - Checks to see if deprecated RPC functions are actually marked as deprecated when used. [*Added in 0.16*](https://github.com/bitcoin/bitcoin/pull/11031).

 ./test/functional/disablewallet.py - Confirms that Core will work properly with the -disablewallet option.

-./test/functional/disconnect_ban.py - Tests the *setban*, *listbanned*, and *disconnectnode* RPC functionality. [*Moved from ./test/functional/nodehandling.py in 0.15*](https://github.com/bitcoin/bitcoin/pull/10143).
+./test/functional/disconnect\_ban.py - Tests the *setban*, *listbanned*, and *disconnectnode* RPC functionality. [*Moved from ./test/functional/nodehandling.py in 0.15*](https://github.com/bitcoin/bitcoin/pull/10143).

+./test/functional/example\_test.py - An example test that checks some RPC and P2P functionality.
+Meant to be copied and modified by people adding tests. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10612).

+./test/functional/feature\_logging.py - Tests the *debuglogfile* CL arg. [*Added in 0.16*](https://github.com/bitcoin/bitcoin/pull/11781).

-./test/functional/forknotify.py - Tests the *alertnotify* CL flag for when a fork occurs.
+./test/functional/forknotify.py - Tests the *alertnotify* CL flag for when a fork occurs. [*Moved to ./test/functional/notifications.py in 0.16*](https://github.com/bitcoin/bitcoin/pull/10941).

 ./test/functional/fundrawtransaction.py - Tests the *fundrawtransaction* RPC functionality.

-./test/functional/getblocktemplate_longpoll.py - Tests the "long polling" functionality of the *getblocktemplate* RPC function (BIP 22).
+./test/functional/getblocktemplate\_longpoll.py - Tests the "long polling" functionality of the *getblocktemplate* RPC function (BIP 22).

-./test/functional/getblocktemplate_proposals.py - Tests the "block proposal" functionality of the *getblocktemplate* RPC function (BIP 23).
+./test/functional/getblocktemplate\_proposals.py - Tests the "block proposal" functionality of the *getblocktemplate* RPC function (BIP 23). [*Replaced with ./test/functional/mining.py in 0.15*](https://github.com/bitcoin/bitcoin/pull/10190).

 ./test/functional/getchaintips.py - Tests the *getchaintips* RPC functionality.

 ./test/functional/httpbasics.py - [Tests HTTP "keep-alive" functionality.](https://github.com/bitcoin/bitcoin/pull/5436)

+./test/functional/import-abort-rescan.py - Tests the *abortrescan* RPC functionality. *[Intended for 0.15](https://github.com/bitcoin/bitcoin/pull/10225) but [quickly pulled due to code flakiness](https://github.com/bitcoin/bitcoin/pull/10327)*.

 ./test/functional/import-rescan.py - Tests the ability of the wallet to rescan after importing keys. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/9331).